The Answer To The Media Access Control Question

 There are several ways of finding your Ethernet and communications protocol information.
 Many Ethernet card manufacturers have proprietary software that can reveal this information, but they work differently depending on the manufacturer.
 So we will use the Windows 2000 and XP “IP config” utility since this is available in most Windows Operating Systems.

 First, go to “start” -> “run” and type “cmd” without the quotes.
-Then hit the enter key.
+Then, hit the enter key.
 At the command line, type “IP config /all” again without the quotes.
-Actually, typing config without the /all will work but will only provide you with abbreviated information regarding your network cards.
+Typing config without the /all will work but only provide you with abbreviated information regarding your network cards.
 An example of what you might see by typing the “config /all” command is below:

-OutPut Of The “Ipconfig /All” Command
+Output Of The “Ipconfig /All” Command

 Windows IP Configuration